-Both Assumption 1 and Assumption 2 have been established by many authors for a wide range of stationary processes.
-Concerning the CLT, see e.g.\ the three-volume monograph by \citet{Bra07} for mixing processes, \citet{DedDouLan07} for so-called weakly dependent processes in the sense of \citet{DouLou99}, and \citet{HenHer01} for many examples of Markov chains and dynamical systems. \citet{Dur08} proved $4$th moment bounds of the type \eqref{2pbound} for Markov chains or dynamical systems for which the Markov operator or the Perron-Frobenius operator acting on $\B$ has a spectral gap.
-It was generalized to $2p$-th moment bounds by \citet{DehDur11}.
-More generally, they gave similar moment bounds for processes satisfying a multiple mixing condition, i.e.\ assuming that there exist a $\theta\in (0,1)$ and an integer $d_0\in\N$ such that for all integers $p\geq 1$, there exist an integer $\ell$ and a multivariate polynomial $P$ of total degree smaller than $d_0$ such that
+Both Assumptions \ref{assump1} and \ref{assump2} have been established by many authors for a wide range of stationary processes.
+Concerning the CLT, see, for example, the three-volume monograph by Bradley \cite{Bra07} for mixing processes, Dedecker \textit{et al.} \cite{DedDouLan07} for so-called weakly dependent processes in the sense of Doukhan and Louhichi \cite{DouLou99}, and Hennion and Herv{\'e} \cite{HenHer01} for many examples of Markov chains and dynamical systems.
+Durieu \cite{Dur08} proved $4$th moment bounds of the type (\ref{2pbound}) for Markov chains or dynamical systems for which the Markov operator or the Perron--Frobenius operator acting on $\B$ has a spectral gap.
+It was generalized to $2p$th moment bounds by Dehling and Durieu \cite {DehDur11}.
+More generally, they gave similar moment bounds for processes satisfying a multiple mixing condition, that is, assuming that there exist a $\theta\in(0,1)$ and an integer $d_0\in\N$ such that for all integers $p\geq1$, there exist an integer $\ell$ and a multivariate polynomial $P$ of total degree smaller than $d_0$ such that